pyscaffold/pyscaffold/docs/features.rst

 PyScaffold will prepare a `docs` directory with all you need to start writing your documentation.
 Start editing the file ``docs/index.rst`` to extend the documentation.
-The documentation also works with `Read the Docs`_.

 The `Numpy and Google style docstrings`_ are activated by default.